 3. Show You're PCI Compliant

-PCI compliance is required of every business that takes credit cards as payment to sells goods or services.
+PCI compliance is required of every business that takes credit cards as payment to sell goods or services.
 It's a designation that tells regulators you are properly handling and storing your customer's payment details safely and securely.
 The PCI-DSS was adopted by the card brands to safeguard the public against cardholder theft and fraud by requiring businesses like yours to meet minimum security levels when they store, process and transmit cardholder data.
 Once you become PCI compliant, communicate it to your customers in the checkout process with the PCI-DSS trust logo.

 Accepting online payments is more than simply standing up a shopping cart on your website and hoping that the money lands in your bank account.
 Now that you know the path of a transaction, what it means to be self-hosted or fully-hosted and how to sell online securely, you can confidently build an online payments strategy that best aligns with your vision for your company.